-What are the rules of badminton UK?
-Get all the BWF official rules and regulations of badminton game made simple and easy to understand.
+What are the simple rules about badminton UK?
+Get all the BWF official rules and regulations in badminton game made easy to understand.

-BADMINTON RULES UK: This page has key serving tactics and match scoring strategies for badminton players and beginners.
+BADMINTON RULES UK: This section explains all the key serving tactics in badminton.
+There is information about match scoring strategies for all badminton players and beginners.

 Some newcomers may find the concise badminton UK rules and regulations a little confusing or difficult to understand.